P- Reviewers: Qin JM, Yagi H S- Editor: Zhai HH L- Editor: O’Neill M E- Editor: Ma S

 Quantitative variables are expressed as mean ± SD, and qualitative variables as absolute and relative frequencies.
 Comparisons between groups of quantitative and qualitative variables were done with the t test, and Fisher’s exact test.
 Generalized linear regression models with Gaussian family distribution and log link function were used to reveal the principal promoters of early liver regeneration.
 The residuals analyses were graphically assessed and the predictor coefficients and corresponding 95%CI were meter adjusted for follow-up time, which was assumed as a linear predictor in the regression models.
-Table is a stepwise multiple generalized linear regression with a significance level of 0.2 for removing variables from the model.
+Table 3 is a stepwise multiple generalized linear regression with a significance level of 0.2 for removing variables from the model.
 Because we considered the entire cohort of patients who underwent resection for primary or secondary tumors on otherwise healthy livers between November 2004 and January 2010, no formal sample-size calculation was made beforehand.
 Statistical tests were considered significant when the corresponding P value was less than 5%.
 Data handling and analyses were done with R 2.14 and SPSS version 17.0 software.

 Based on preliminary analysis, and solely for exploratory purposes, a regeneration ≥ 100% was used as a cutoff to divide all 27 patients into two groups: major regeneration (10 patients, 37%) and minor regeneration (17 patients, 63%).
 Moreover, because the Vauthey formula was used for establishing minimal FRLV, we considered 100% regeneration of FRLV in the early postoperative period a more than acceptable result.

-Generalized linear regression analysis, adjusted for follow-up time, found that among all the preoperative variables the only statistically significant predictors of early liver regeneration were smaller FRLV (-0.0023; P < 0.001), smaller BMI (-0.1155, P < 0.001), and greater spleen volume (SV)/FRLV ratio (0.4999; P = 0.016) (Table ).
+Generalized linear regression analysis, adjusted for follow-up time, found that among all the preoperative variables the only statistically significant predictors of early liver regeneration were smaller FRLV (-0.0023; P < 0.001), smaller BMI (-0.1155, P < 0.001), and greater spleen volume (SV)/FRLV ratio (0.4999; P = 0.016) (Table 4).

 Preoperative weight, serum bilirubin level, prothrombin time in (%), and diameter of portal vein were similar in all patients.
-The mean follow-up time was 43.85 d and, on stepwise multiple regression, there was an association between follow-up time and greater percentage of liver regeneration (P = 0.002) (Figure , Table ).
+The mean follow-up time was 43.85 d and, on stepwise multiple regression, there was an association between follow-up time and greater percentage of liver regeneration (P = 0.002) (Figure 1, Table 5).

 Thirteen patients (48%) underwent a resection of ≥ 5 Couinaud segments, with a mean 94.75% ± 45.72% of liver parenchymal regeneration, while the 14 patients (52%) with a resection of < 5 Couinaud segments had a mean percentage of regeneration of 56.64% ± 47.72%.
 Comparison of the percentage of regeneration in relation to the number of segments resected showed that patients with a resection of ≥ 5 Couinaud segments experienced greater early regeneration (P = 0.0446).
-The 14 patients resected for primary liver malignancy had a mean of 60.32% ± 41.23% of liver regeneration but, when compared with the other 13, resected for secondary tumors (90.79 ± 54.86), no significant difference was detected (P = 0.1136) (Table ).
+The 14 patients resected for primary liver malignancy had a mean of 60.32% ± 41.23% of liver regeneration but, when compared with the other 13, resected for secondary tumors (90.79 ± 54.86), no significant difference was detected (P = 0.1136) (Table 6).

 Ten of the 27 patients (37%) underwent chemotherapy prior to surgery, with a statistically significant prevalence of patients with metastasis (P = 0.007).
 Eight patients (30%) underwent embolization, 3 with primary tumors, and 5 with secondary tumors.

 Twenty patients (74%) experienced complications, with 12 (60%) experiencing Clavien-Dindo Grade 3a to 5 complications.
 Interestingly, no significant association was found between early regeneration and either onset or severity of surgical complications, classified according to the Clavien-Dindo model, with a P value > 0.999 for both.
-No remarkable discrepancies were showed in terms of preoperative blood biochemical tests between patients with early minor and major liver regeneration (Table ).
+No remarkable discrepancies were showed in terms of preoperative blood biochemical tests between patients with early minor and major liver regeneration (Table 3).